 Dental Supplies.
 Patterson offers a broad product line of consumable dental supplies such as x-ray film and solutions; impression materials; restorative materials (composites and alloys); hand instruments; sterilization products; anesthetics; infection control products such as protective clothing, gloves and facemasks; paper, cotton and other disposable products; toothbrushes and a full line of dental accessories including instruments, burs, and diamonds.
 In addition to representing a wide array of branded products from numerous manufacturers, Patterson also markets its own private label line of dental supplies including anesthetics, instruments, preventive and restorative products, and cotton and paper products.
-The private label line is used to compliment the branded products where the customer is seeking a lower cost alternative on a product that has become commoditized in the market.
+The private label line is used to complement the branded products where the customer is seeking a lower cost alternative on a product that has become commoditized in the market.
 Compared to most name brand supplies, the private label line provides lower prices for the Company's customers and higher margins for the Company.

 Printed Office Products.
-Patterson Dental provides a variety of printed office products, office filing supplies, and practice management systems to office-based healthcare providers including dental, veterinary and medical offices.
+Patterson Dental provides a variety of printed office products, office filing supplies, and practice management systems.
 Products include custom printed products, insurance and billing forms, stationery, envelopes, business cards, labels, file folders, appointment books and other stock office supply products.
 Products are sold through two channels:

-- The Company's dental, veterinary and medical supply sales force - Direct mail catalogs distributed to over 100,000 customers several times a year
+- The Company's dental sales force - Direct mail catalogs distributed to over 100,000 customers several times a year

 A staff of telemarketing personnel located in Champaign, Illinois supports both channels.
-Orders are received by telephone, through the mail or electronically from the dental, veterinary and medical distribution order processing system.
+Orders are received by telephone, through the mail or electronically from the distribution order processing system.